ArjunP3105/Crust-Co./README.md

 - Form validation and smooth order checkout
 - Responsive design optimized with **Tailwind CSS**
 - Optimized, modular, and scalable codebase
+- Real-time address fetching** using `navigator.geolocation` and posting to the [BigDataCloud API](https://api.bigdatacloud.net/data/reverse-geocode-client) to get address from user's location
+- Order tracking** by **Order ID** for past orders

 ---